godaddy/gasket/packages/gasket-plugin-intl/README.md

 ### withLocaleRequired

-A loader method is attached to the request object (`req.withLocaleRequired`).
-This allows locale paths to be loaded on the server, and rendered as part of the `gasketData`.
+**Signature**

+- `req.withLocaleRequired(localesPath)`

+This loader method is attached to the request object which allows locale paths to be loaded on the server.
+The loaded locale props will added into Gasket data at `res.locals.gasketData.intl`, which can be pre-rendered into a [GasketData script tag] to avoid an extra request.

 ```js
 // lifecycles/middleware.js